 “Whatever it was”, the announcer continued, “it had enough power to separate and destroy these two ships.”
 A moment later, the footage ended, and was replaced by a still photograph that sucked the air out of the Yano house.

 Little Ken’s eyes widened, and he promptly dropped his food from between his chopsticks.

 The image, which appeared to have been taken from the deck of one of the doomed ships, showed the terrifying face of the black object as it sliced its way through the sea.
-Few details could be perceived, save for two huge, glowing red eyes that seemed to stare straight through little Ken as he stared back, frozen in shock.
+Few details could be perceived, save for two huge, glowing red eyes that seemed to stare straight through Ken as he looked back, frozen in shock.
 This was no weapon or submarine.
 It was a monster.

 And it looked somehow… familiar.

 Suddenly, it hit him, and the little boy became the first to break the silence for the second time that day.
 “That’s a monster tadpole!
 Papa, it’s just like the tadpole that the old fisherman brought here today!”